JesusMG/conflictsdetector-mergebot/README.md

 ![Plastc DevOps - New ConflictsBot instance - Page 2](https://image.ibb.co/nvJX3V/08-New-Conflicts-Bot-2.png)
 Regarding the Issue Tracker configuration, the recommendation here is to use the same configuration as TrunkBot.
 We can reuse the same Issue Tracker plug, and same *status* value **except** for the *Resolved* value: Instead of having to wait to the *Reviewed* status for a task as we do in TrunkBot, we set an early status value in the workflow to trigger the ConflictsBot merge check.
 In this example, the value is *Implemented*:
 ![Plastc DevOps - New ConflictsBot instance - Page 3](https://image.ibb.co/dLyh3V/08-New-Conflicts-Bot-3.png)
-As a summary:  with this configuration, ConflictsBot will trigger the first conflicts-check for each task branch when the branch status attribute is set to “resolved”, and the related Jira status is set to “Implemented”.
+As a summary:  with this configuration, ConflictsBot will trigger the first conflicts-check for each task branch when the branch status attribute is set to *resolved*, and the related Jira status is set to *Implemented*.
 Finally, regarding ConflictsBot notifications, we can configure the fixed list of recipients and whether sending a message just when conflicts are detected, or in any conflicts-check performed, even on successful ones.
 In the example below I used email notifications with the following configuration:
 ![Plastc DevOps - New ConflictsBot instance - Page 4](https://image.ibb.co/fu6rxq/08-New-Conflicts-Bot-4.png)
 And that’s it!
 ConflictsBot is ready to work and detect manual conflicts at earlier stages in the workflow!

 #### ConflictsBot on its full glory
 ![Plastc DevOps - TrunkBot, ConflictsBot and plugs running](https://image.ibb.co/kpr23V/09-Conflits-Bot-Cycle1-1-dashboard.png)
-Let’s see what happened since we started our new ConflictsBot in the *pnunit* repo:
+Let’s see what happened since we started our new ConflictsBot in the **pnunit** repo:
-If we open the report of processed branches of ConflictsBot (named *uyox* in the screenshot above), we can see it already checked the *resolved* branches (**PNU-2**, **PNU-4** and **PNU-5**):
+If we open the report of processed branches of ConflictsBot (named **uyox** in the screenshot above), we can see it already checked the *resolved* branches (**PNU-2**, **PNU-4** and **PNU-5**):
-![Plastc DevOps - ConflictsBot first cycle report](https://image.ibb.co/f48h3V/09-Conflits-Bot-Cycle1-2-report.png) As it detected that “/main/PNU-5” has conflicts that require user-intervention, ConflictsBot set   the branch attribute to “failed”, and the Jira status to “Open”.
+![Plastc DevOps - ConflictsBot first cycle report](https://image.ibb.co/f48h3V/09-Conflits-Bot-Cycle1-2-report.png) As it detected that **/main/PNU-5** has conflicts that require user-intervention, ConflictsBot set  the branch attribute to **failed**, and the Jira status to *Open*.
 Also, an email notification is set to the branch owner’s email and configured fixed recipients:
 ![Plastic BranchExplorer ConflictsBot first cycle diagram](https://image.ibb.co/kUyRVA/10-Conflits-Bot-Cycle-1plastic.png)

 #### The value-added feature of ConflictsBot